robertmartin8/ReasonableDeviations/_notes/DataStructures.md

 - The **successor** will be the left-most node in the right subtree (if that exists).
 Otherwise, walk up the tree until the link goes up-and-right.
 - If a node has two children, its successor has no left child (otherwise there would be a smaller node).
 - Most operations are $O(\lg n)$ if the tree is balanced, but balance cannot be guaranteed.

-### BST Deletion
+- Deletion:

-- It is trivial to delete a leaf node or a node with one child
+    - it is trivial to delete a leaf node or a node with one child
-- To delete a node with two children, replace it with its successor (which must come from the right subtree), then delete, because the successor has no left child.
+    - to delete a node with two children, replace it with its successor (which must come from the right subtree), then delete, because the successor has no left child.

 ## 2-3-4 tree

-Each node can now have 2, 3, or 4 children (i.e 1, 2, 3 keys).
+- Similar to a BST, except each node can now have 2, 3, or 4 children (i.e 1, 2, 3 keys).

-### 2-3-4 Insertion
+- A 2-3-4 tree is always balanced, so searching is bounded by $O(h)$.

-Always try to insert into the bottom layer: if you see any 4-nodes along the way, split them into two 2-nodes.
+- Always try to insert into the bottom layer: if you see any 4-nodes along the way, split them into two 2-nodes.
 Thus the tree can only increase in height if the root is a 4-node, in which case it is split into three 2-nodes.

-1. Go to the bottom level in the tree to where the key should be added.
-2. If the place is a 2-node or 3-node, insert directly.
-3. Otherwise, if we are going to insert into a 4-node, split it into two 2-nodes, and move the middle key up to the current level.

 ## Red Black Tree